canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/chroots.rst

 Use the command ``debootstrap`` to create a new chroot::

-    $ sudo debootstrap saucy saucy/
+    $ sudo debootstrap trusty trusty/

-This will create a directory ``saucy`` and install a minimal saucy system into it.
+This will create a directory ``trusty`` and install a minimal trusty system into it.

-If your version of ``debootstrap`` does not know about saucy you can try upgrading to the version in ``backports``.
+If your version of ``debootstrap`` does not know about Trusty you can try upgrading to the version in ``backports``.

 You can then work inside the chroot::

-    $ sudo chroot saucy
+    $ sudo chroot trusty

 Where you can install or remove any package you wish without affecting your main system.